bernie-skipole/indipyclient/docs/source/usage/devices.rst

 **self.devicename**

+**self.messages**

+This is a collections.deque of item tuples (Timestamp, message).

+Where the messages are received from the INDI server and are associated with the device.
+The deque has a maxlen=8 value set, and so only the last eight messages will be available.

+Note, messages are added with 'appendleft' so the newest message is messages[0] and the oldest message is messages[-1] or can be obtained with .pop()

+If you use the ipyclient.snapshot method to create a snapshot, the snapshot device will have attribute messages which will be this deque cast as a list.

 **self.enable**

 This will normally be True, but will become False if the INDI server sends a request to delete the device.